 702. The graph in Figure 6.51 shows that export prices of manganese articles in the world are fully inconsistent with manganese prices.
 It seems that the metal price is shifted against the world export price.
-Thus, in 2011 the metal price fell by 5 % and the world export price increased by 15 %; in 2013 the metal price, in the opposite, increased by 14 %, whereas the world export price decreased by 31 %; in 2015 the metal price again decreased by 10 % and the export price increased by 7 %.
-The greatest discrepancy happened in 2016, when the manganese price peaked by 35 %, but the world export price fell by 22 %.
+Thus, in 2011 the metal price fell by 5 per cent and the world export price increased by 15 per cent, while in 2013 the metal price conversely increased by 14 per cent whereas the world export price decreased by 31 per cent.
+In 2015, the metal price again decreased by 10 per cent and the export price increased by 7 per cent.
+The greatest discrepancy happened in 2016, when the manganese price peaked by 35 per cent but the world export price fell by 22 per cent.

-703. Comparison of export prices of each product with export earnings, exported volumes and metal price are given in Figures 6.52 and 6.53.
+703. Comparison of export prices of each product with export earnings, exported volumes, and metal price are given in Figures 6.52 and 6.53.